-We identified the valuation of other intangible assets as a key audit matter due to the inherent judgements involved in estimating future cash flows.
-Auditing such assumptions and estimates required extensive audit effort to challenge and evaluate the reasonableness of forecasts and management judgements.
+We identified the valuation of other intangible assets as a critical audit matter due to the inherent judgements involved in estimating future cash flows.
+Auditing such assumptions and estimates required extensive audit effort to evaluate the reasonableness of forecasts and management judgements.